cefedelivery/domibus/Domibus-MSH-fiware/src/main/docker/README.md

 Steps:

-1. Download [Domibus source code](https://github.com/cefedelivery/domibus/) from Github (`git clone https://github.com/cefedelivery/domibus.git`)
-2. `cd Domibus-MSH-docker/src/main/fiware/`
-3. Modify the two dockerfiles to your liking
+1. Modify the two dockerfiles located in tomcat/ and mysql/ folders to your liking
-4. Build new images:
+2. Build new images:

-	`cd domibus-tomcat`
+	`cd tomcat`
 	`docker build -t domibus-tomcat .`

+	`cd ../mysql`
+    `docker build -t domibus-mysql .`

 The parameter `-t domibus-tomcat` in the `docker build` command gives the image a name.
 This name could be anything, or even include an organization like `-t org/domibus-tomcat`.
 This name is later used to run the container based on the image.
-5. You may also modify the provided `docker-compose.yml` file if you need so.
+5. You also have to modify the provided `docker-compose.yml` file to use the newly created images instead of the public ones from docker hub.
-4. Run Domibus using docker-compose `sudo docker-compose up`.
+4. Run Domibus using docker-compose

+    `sudo docker-compose up`.

 Check that everything works with